 By the way, the pair of chronograph-like push-pieces at 2 and 4 hours are here to easily set the second time zone display, which makes this new GP Dual Time a true marvel of industrial design.

 The watch is powered by their new Girard-Perregaux GP03300-0094 automatic caliber.
-This is the same GP03300 tractor movement with an extra module sitting atop of it.
-So, expect the usual attention to details and impressive reliability.
+This is the same GP03300 tractor movement with an extra module sitting atop it.
+So, expect the usual attention to detail and impressive reliability.

-See also: Baume & Mercier Capeland Worldtimer in Rose Gold (Ref.
-10107)
+See also: Baume & Mercier Capeland Worldtimer in Rose Gold 10107

 Photos: Girard-Perregaux